 Banknote and Coin DecreesPrint

 The Banknote Decree and the Coin Decree stipulate the rules pertaining to the cash distribution, cash processing and recycling activities, as well as the management of the operational risks related to cash distribution, and also includes regulations with regard to the handling of suspected counterfeit banknotes and coins.
-The currently effective Banknote Decree and the Coin Decree were promulgated on 13 May 2019 and – with the exception of certain provisions entering into force at a later date – they entered into force on 15 July 2019.
+Available from Related Documents

 Main rules of cash distribution, processing and recycling